 The most typical type of implant is a single tooth implant.
 Like all implants, it consists of three components: the implant or metal post that is inserted in the jawbone; the abutment or metal frame; and the crown - the external tooth that the abutment anchors.

 The metal post is inserted surgically into the jawbone, so that the implant replaces a missing tooth – without causing damage to surrounding teeth.
 Once completed, the single implanted tooth is just like a natural tooth in both appearance and function.

 Implant Supported Bridges

 Do you have three or more teeth that are missing, but adjacent?
 Then an implant-supported bridge works well to replace them.

 The implants themselves are inserted to replace the two outer missing teeth.
 Then a porcelain bridge covers the gap between them.
 Implant supported bridges don’t damage any surrounding healthy teeth.
 It’s worth noting that traditional bridges can damage surrounding teeth.

 Instead of removable dentures, implant supported partial dentures can be used.
 These dentures also use two dental implants for support; however, a full dental arch requires a minimum of four implants.
 Either way, dentures themselves are either placed permanently in the mouth or they can be inserted instead as removable, snap-on, dentures.

 Anchored by those durable metal implants, implant supported dentures don’t require the adhesives of regular dentures, and they’re both more comfortable and functional, too.

-If you’re missing all teeth as an upper or lower arch, all-on-four implants are used as anchors to support a full replacement arch.
-Using only four implants, all-on-four are durable, functional, and highly supportive of your jawbone, maximizing the bone that is available to prevent the need for a bone graft.
+If you’re missing all teeth as an upper or lower arch, these implants are used as anchors to support a full replacement arch.
+Using only four implants, full arch implants are durable, functional, and highly supportive of your jawbone, maximizing the bone that is available to prevent the need for a bone graft.